MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-vulnerable-ca-setting.md

 Each certificate is associated with an entity through its subject field.
 However, a certificate also includes a *Subject Alternative Name* (SAN) field, which allows the certificate to be valid for multiple entities.

 The SAN field is commonly used for web services hosted on the same server, supporting the use of a single HTTPS certificate instead of separate certificates for each service.
-When the specific certificate is also valid for authentication, by containing an appropriate EKU, such as Client Authentication, it can be used to authenticate several different accounts.
+When the specific certificate is also valid for authentication, by containing an appropriate EKU, such as *Client Authentication*, it can be used to authenticate several different accounts.

-Unprivileged users that can specify the users in the Subject Alternative Names (SAN) settings can lead to immediate compromise, and post a great risk to your organization.
+Unprivileged users that can specify the users in the SAN settings can lead to immediate compromise, and post a great risk to your organization.

 If the AD CS `editflags` > `EDITF_ATTRIBUTESUBJECTALTNAME2` flag is turned on, each user can specify the SAN settings for their certificate request.
 This, in turn affects all certificate templates, whether they have the `Supply in the request` option turned on or not.